-Honestly, none of these amusement parks has changed much since you were a kid if you are over 40.
-Your kids will have a fantastic time if you don’t tell too many stories of your childhood.
-Now that mine are a bit older, they like Clarke’s Trading Post best.
+Honestly, none of these amusement parks has changed much since you were a kid, if you are over 40.
+Your kids will have a fantastic time if you don’t tell too many stories about your childhood.
+When mine were a bit older, they liked Clarke’s Trading Post best.

 32. See an outdoor movie at Rhode Island’s historic Rocky Point Park.

-This amusement park, located on the Narragansett Bay in Rhode Island, closed in the 1990s, but has recently been reopened as a park to the public.
+This amusement park, located on Narragansett Bay in Rhode Island, closed in the 1990s.
+It has recently reopened as a park to the public.

-33. Drink a Del’s Lemonade on a hot, sunny day at a Rhode Island beach.
+33. Drink Del’s Lemonade on a hot, sunny day at a Rhode Island beach.

 Nothing quenches the thirst of Rhode Islanders like this native iced drink with pieces of lemon in it.
 Just don’t ask for a straw!

-34. Every New Englander has an opinion on where the best is, but grab yourself a steaming hot bowl of New England Clam Chowdah.
+34. Every New Englander has an opinion on where the best is, so grab yourself a steaming hot bowl of New England clam chowdah to find yours.